Square Centimeter to Square Millimeter Conversion Calculator: Free Online Tool

 What is a Square Centimeter and a Square Millimeter?

-The square centimeter (symbol: cm²) is a unit of area in the metric system.
-It represents the area of a square with sides that are each one centimeter long.
+The square centimeter (symbol: cm² or sometimes sq cm) is a unit of area in the International System of Units (SI).
+It represents the area of a square whose sides measure exactly one centimeter in length.

 Note: The Square Centimeter is part of the metric (SI) system, primarily used globally in science and trade.
 The Square Millimeter belongs to the metric (SI) system.